Accounts Officer

 • For example, GST is applicable on coal used in thermal power plants.

-Q26.
-What is the meaning of CPF and percentage of share ?
+Q. What is the meaning of CPF and what is the percentage share?

 Ans.